What Is A Partnership Capital Account?

 - Step #2 – Debit the capital accountCapital AccountThe capital account refers to the general ledger that records the transactions related to owners funds, i.e. their contributions earnings earned by the business till date after reduction of any distributions such as dividends.
 It is reported in the balance sheet under the equity side as “shareholders’ equity.” by drawings, any liability directly related to the partner, etc.

-- Step #3 – Share of profit is to be distributed in the profit-sharing ratio before calculating closing capital.
+- Step #3 – Share of profit is distributed in the profit-sharing ratio before calculating closing capital.

-- Step #4 – Closing capital is to be calculated by reducing the debits from the credits so as to calculate the effective capital contribution.
+- Step #4 – Closing capital is calculated by reducing the debits from the credits to calculate the effective capital contribution.

 Draw the Partners Capital account and record the above transactions.